 Apple's iPhone 8 wasn't even the top-of-the-line iOS phone when it came out, but it's still a robust choice for functionality and speed, with a traditional home button packing an easy-to-use Touch ID fingerprint sensor to boot.
-In short, it's as powerful as the iPhone X at a notably lower cost.
+In short, it's as powerful as the iPhone X at a notably lower cost – which is still impressive years after both phones have come out.

-If you're scouring for the best iPhone right now, consider Apple's newest range, the iPhone 11, iPhone 11 Pro and iPhone 11 Pro Max.
-They're two years newer than the iPhone 8, but a fair bit pricier to match.
+If you're scouring for the best iPhone right now, consider Apple's newest iPhone 12 range, which includes four phones.
+They're three years newer than the iPhone 8, but a fair bit pricier to match.
+Thankfully, the price for the iPhone 8 has dropped since it launched.

-When Apple announces new iPhones, it typically drops a few aging devices, but the iPhone 8 has manage to survive unscathed.
-Apple now considers it the 'budget' entry to the iPhone series for people who want Apple's tech without paying for a high-end phone.
-That means it's still easy to pick up this smartphone from a variety of places at half (or more) off the price tag of the latest iPhone.
+When Apple announces new iPhones, it typically drops a few aging devices, but the iPhone 8 has manage to survive unscathed, and enjoys the new features in iOS 14 to boot.
+Apple still considers it a 'budget' entry to the iPhone series for people who want Apple's tech without paying for a high-end phone, though it's now more in line with the new mid-range iPhone SE 2020.
+That means it's still very easy to pick up the iPhone 8 from a variety of places at half (or more) off the price tag of the latest iPhone.

 The 8 is a legacy iPhone through and through: if you've owned an Apple handset from the iPhone 6 onwards, you'll know exactly what you're getting with this smartphone.
 There haven't been too many changes over previous models, but for some, that's a bonus.